ShalaQweghen/cl_scrabble/README.md

 ### Saving the game

-In order to save the game, enter `save` as your starting square and you will be prompted to enter a name for your save game.
-The game will create saves folder in the game root folder and in the saves file, a text file named as your save game.
-Next time you start the game, you will be asked if you want to load a saved game or start a new game.
-If you want to load a saved game(y), you can enter the name of the saved game and continue playing.
+In order to save the game, enter 'save' and you will be prompted to enter a name for your saved game.
+The game will create a saves folder in the game root folder and in the saves file, a text file named as your save game.

+### Loading the game
+When loading a saved game, the player should select the correct number of the players for the saved game.
+If the saved game will be continued on the network, other players should enter their names they had picked for the saved game correctly when prompted.

 ### Challenge mode